TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### lookback
 - Lookback is used with [incremental by time range](model_kinds.md#incremental_by_time_range) models to capture late-arriving data.
 It must be a positive integer and specifies the number of interval time units prior to the current interval the model should include.
 For example, a model with cron `@daily` and `lookback` of 7 would include the previous 7 days each time it ran, while a model with cron `@weekly` and `lookback` of 7 would include the previous 7 weeks each time it ran.

+### on_destructive_change
+- What should happen when a change to a [forward-only model](../../guides/incremental_time.md#forward-only-models) or incremental model in a [forward-only plan](../plans.md#forward-only-plans) causes a destructive modification to the table schema (i.e., requires dropping an existing column).
+SQLMesh checks for destructive changes at plan time based on the model definition and run time based on the model's underlying physical tables.
+Must be one of the following values: `ignore`, `warn`, or `error` (default).

 ### batch_size
 - Batch size is used to optimize backfilling incremental data.
 It determines the maximum number of intervals to run in a single job.
 For example, if a model specifies a cron of `@hourly` and a batch_size of `12`, when backfilling 3 days of data, the scheduler will spawn 6 jobs.
 (3 days * 24 hours/day = 72 hour intervals to fill.
 72 intervals / 12 intervals per job = 6 jobs.)